 Causes of Chain Failure

-A saw chain requires attention and good maintenance just like any other part.
-This applies first and foremost to the break-in period for the chain saw and its cutting attachments.
+This component requires attention and good maintenance just like any other part.
+This applies first and foremost to the break-in period for the power cutter and its cutting attachments.
 You should, however, keep an eye on them throughout the entire operating period if you are a regular chainsaw user.

 - Operator’s style;